JoshuaSchlichting/GoCMS/README.md

 - The `db` package is genereated using [sqlc](https://docs.sqlc.dev/en/latest/index.html)  (`db/sql/sqlc.yaml`).

 ### Using the manager
-The manager is a CLI tool that is used to manage the CMS.
-It is embedded in the project as a [go workspace](https://go.dev/ref/mod#workspaces).
-You can run it using the command `go run ./cmd/manager <params>`.
+The manager is a set of CLI args that can be used to manage the application.
+The manager is located in the `manager` package.
+To use the manager, execute the `manager.sh` shell script, followed by flags outlined in [`manager/flags.go`](manager/flags.go).

+### Docker Compose
+Run this with a dummy postgresql database using `docker compose up`, include `--build` to rebuild as needed.

 ### The Data Layer / SQL
 The data layer is created by using [sqlc](https://docs.sqlc.dev/en/latest/index.html).
 The `db` package is generated using the `db/sql/sqlc.yaml` file.
 The `db/sql` folder contains the SQL files that are used to generate the `db` package.
 To generate new `sqlc` output, execute the following: